Session Management Cheat Sheet¶

 - If a session ID with an entropy of

-64 bitsis used, it will take an attacker at least 292 years to successfully guess a valid session ID, assuming the attacker can try 10,000 guesses per second with 100,000 valid simultaneous sessions available in the web application.
+64 bitsis used, an attacker can expect to spend more than 292 years to successfully guess a valid session ID, assuming the attacker can try 10,000 guesses per second with 100,000 valid simultaneous sessions available in the web application.

 - More information here.